slamora/brackets-wiki/Research:-Find-Replace.md

 ## Proposed Stories

+* Single-stage Replace UI with Find/Replace fields visible at same time.
+Incremental search with highlighting during Replace.
 * Find Next should be relative to cursor pos, not invisible 'search cursor'
 * Explicit toggles for case-sensitive & regexp
 * Search query history
 * Show current match index
-* Continue to show search highlights when bar closed (but hide upon first edit)
+* Continue to show search highlights when bar blurred (but hide upon first edit)
-* Continue to show search highlights when bar closed, and maintain them as text edited
+* Continue to show search highlights when bar blurred, and maintain them as text edited
 * Animated highlight 'blip' on Find Next/Previous
+* Gesture to turn Find to a replace operation (if not already unified by previous story)
 * Indication when search wraps around
 * Gesture to convert query from Find to Find All
 * Smoothly animate when auto-scrolling match into view
 * Horizontal scrolling: center horizontally?
 At least when scrolling left?
 Or scroll as far left as possible?
 * Insert 'pills' into plain-text query to make writing simple regexp-like queries easier (and/or insert canned snippets into regexps)
+* Replace field numbered "pills" to match up with regexp groups
 * Filter search to just comments or just literals
 * Syntax highlighting when composing regexps
 * 'Auto highlight' when whole word selected